History of St Paul's

 2016

-Over one third of results were A* an A grades and 15 students achieved ten or more A and A* grades in their exams, definitely a testament to their hard work and dedication.
+Over one-third of the results were A* and A grades, and 15 students achieved ten or more A and A* grades in their exams, definitely a testament to their hard work and dedication.

-At A level 62% of students gained A*-B grades A stand-out performance came from Ron Dou (Natural Sciences, Cambridge) with four A* grades.
-Other exceptional results included Siobhan Connellan (Music, Cambridge), Eleanor Crabtree (Chemistry, Durham), Lucy Hagger (Physiotherapy, Brighton), Kimberly Hallam (Chemistry, Sussex), Laurence Jones, Connor Main (Spanish and Politics, Bath) and Ellen Martin who achieved 3 or more A*and A grades.
+At A level, 62% of students gained A*-B grades.
+A stand-out performance came from Ron Dou (Natural Sciences, Cambridge) with four A* grades.
+Other exceptional results included Siobhan Connellan (Music, Cambridge), Eleanor Crabtree (Chemistry, Durham), Lucy Hagger (Physiotherapy, Brighton), Kimberly Hallam (Chemistry, Sussex), Laurence Jones, Connor Main (Spanish and Politics, Bath) and Ellen Martin who achieved three or more A*and A grades.

 2017